 Hypnosis, guided meditation, and music are also used to help move clients to making a personal decision and declaration to abandon alcohol and drugs as ‘problem solvers’, to live and accept their life free of mind altering substances.

 Clayton Lee has been active in personal recovery for well over three decades, thoroughly understands the disease of addiction – from clinical and personal perspectives, and how addictions create many diverse roadblocks & challenges for individuals, families, couples, and employers.

 Problems With Alcohol or Receive Counseling to For Many Reasons

 1. Health Concerns – Liver, Pancreas, Brain, Heart, Stroke, High Blood Pressure, Etc.

-2. Relationships – improve communications, repair damage, or family
+2. Relationships – Spouse, loved one, or other family members concerns

 13. Peer group pressures